<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=521127644762074&amp;ev=PageView&amp;noscript=1">

 Conclusion

-The partnership between Framebridge and Fairwinds demonstrates the value of expert guidance in having a Managed Kubernetes-as-a-Service provider when navigating complex Kubernetes transitions.
+The partnership between Framebridge and Fairwinds highlights how expert guidance from a Managed Kubernetes-as-a-Service provider streamlines complex Kubernetes transitions.
 To simplify Kubernetes management and upgrades, Fairwinds has built multiple open source tools for itself and the cloud-native community as a whole, including Rok8s-Scripts, which the team leveraged during the migration process to easily deploy applications to the new cluster.
 By leveraging Fairwinds' expertise and Amazon EKS, Framebridge successfully updated its infrastructure to EKS, enabling the company to focus on its core business of delivering exceptional custom framing services to its customers.

 What Framebridge Is Saying